Skip to main content

 This article does not support a definitive Airtable versus Salesforce verdict.
 It shows Airtable as useful for small databases and notes that some CRM workflows rely on integrations for SMS, calls, and email.
 It also covers Airtable workflow mapping, linked records, sharing, interface permissions, possible sync friction, and the value of documenting field logic or bringing in an Airtable consultant before the base gets brittle.

 Yes, but keep the design simple and reviewable.
 Some workflows may rely on integrations rather than native Airtable actions, and client-facing steps should keep a human checkpoint.
-Add placeholders anywhere the build depends on quotas or plan features, because the real failure mode is sending the wrong message from the wrong record.
+Where the build depends on quotas or plan features, mark that dependency as unresolved until the current limit is verified from Airtable plan documentation or another approved source.

 Includes 7 external sources outside the trusted-domain allowlist.